 State authorities see disease risk in imported dogs

 State veterinarians, pork industry cite surprise arrivals of rescue dogs as cause for concern

 Want to rescue a dog from overseas?
 It might carry a new strain of disease

-If you have other questions, please contact the AMSC rescue chair at email@example.com
+If you are interested in volunteering with a rescue group, donating to Miniature Schnauzer rescue, or have other questions, please contact the AMSC rescue chair at email@example.com.

 Kelly M. Radcliffe